 A patient-centered philosophy.

-At Neurosurgeons of New Jersey, we have a patient-centered treatment philosophy, which is our patients comes first.
+At Neurosurgeons of New Jersey, we have a patient-centered treatment philosophy, which is our patients come first.
 Our mission is to provide patients with outstanding care by the best neurosurgeons in the country and achieve excellent outcomes.

-My surgery was a huge success and I am finally living a pain free life!
+My surgery was a huge success and I am finally living a pain-free life!
 The surgical team was amazing and made me feel safe and comfortable.
 Words can never express my gratitude and love I have for this team!

 We’re here to help.

 Each of our 24 neurosurgeons works in very particular areas of medicine.
 At our practice, we seek to break way from the mantra of “doing it all,” as each team is focused specifically on their respective specialties.

 We’ve successfully provided treatment and relief for countless patients.
 At Neurosurgeons of New Jersey, you can be confident that your doctor has had years of experience treating your condition.